aledev/Proyectos-MATLAB/README.md

 - "Lab1C1_NewtonRap.m" shows the root for a function using Newton-Raphson Method.
 It needs 4 parameters to work: function, iterations, tolerance, an initial point.
 This method use recursion to calculate the root.
   If you want to test this Newton-Raphson method, here is an example command call: "Lab1C1_NewtonRap('x^3-x-1', 4, 0.00001, 1);".

-Hope that some of this scripts helps you ;)!
+Hope that some of these scripts helps you ;)!